Breezekid/MKU_Coding_Club/README.md

 - **Automation Solutions**: Explore the world of automation and smart devices.
 Build home automation systems, robotic prototypes, and industrial control applications using Arduino and other programmable devices.

+ - **Code samples**: You can also find all the source code for the projects covered.
+From Arduino programming using C to automation using Micropython.

 ## Getting Started

-To get started with ElectraCode, simply clone this repository to your local machine and explore the contents.
+To get started with, simply clone this repository to your local machine and explore the contents.
 Whether you're looking to learn new skills, contribute to existing projects, or start your own, you'll find plenty of resources and support within our vibrant community.

 ```bash
 git clone https://github.com/Breezekid/MKU_Coding_Club.git